eldargab/agent-next/README.md

 2) `Request`, `Response` prototypes in the vein of [superagent](https://github.com/visionmedia/superagent)

-3) `Agent` abstraction as an easy way to setup your `send` function and issueing requests with it.
+3) `Agent` abstraction as an easy way to setup your `send` function and issueing requests.

 ## What advantages it has over other libs (like request or superagent)?